HeRAMS-WHO/herams-i18n/docs/index.rst

 ---------
 To simplify navigation, it is recommended that you add frequently accessed workspaces to your list of.
 Workspaces marked as favorites can accessed from anywhere in the platform by clicking the |star-filled| icon in the top right corner of your screen.

-..
-Note:: For user working on multiple project, please note that it is possible to add workspace from different projects to your list of favorites.
+.. note:: For user working on multiple project, please note that it is possible to add workspace from different projects to your list of favorites.

 1. Navigate to the list of workspaces as outlined above.